Chiquitania

 Chiquitania ("Chiquitos" or "Gran Chiquitania") is a region of tropical savannas in the Santa Cruz Department in eastern Bolivia.

 Geography

 "Chiquitos" is the colonial name for what is now essentially five of the six provinces that make up the Chiquitania, a region in Bolivia's Santa Cruz department.
 "Chiquitos" refers to a region, not a tribe.

 Today, the Chiquitania lies within five provinces of Santa Cruz Department: Ángel Sandoval, Germán Busch, José Miguel de Velasco, Ñuflo de Chávez and Chiquitos province.

 Peoples

 One of the many tribes inhabiting Chiquitos were the Chiquitano, who still speak the Chiquitano language today.

-The name Chiquitos means "little ones" in Spanish.
-It was chosen by the Spanish conquistadores, when they found the small doors of the Indian huts in the region.
-Around 20 ethnic groups live in the Chiquitania.

 Languages

 Languages historically spoken in the Chiquitania included: